 - Cheerleading.
 Cheerleaders often suffer accidents while performing stunts to warm up a crowd, with as many as 20 percent of all injuries involving the head and neck.
 Even if high schools and colleges limit the types of cheerleading stunts that can be attempted, students can still suffer head injuries as a result of collisions with wood floors, hard ground, and each other.

 - Boxing and martial arts.
-Amateur boxers are at overwhelming risk of brain injury that causes permanent brain damage.
+Amateur boxers are at an overwhelming risk of brain injury that causes permanent brain damage.
 Even if youngsters in these disciplines use foam padding and helmets for sparring, repeated blows to the head can result in varying degrees of damage, including speech difficulty, loss of balance or coordination, impaired impulse control, mood swings, or inappropriate behavior.

 - Horseback riding.
 Head injuries make up less than 20 percent of all equestrian injuries, but they are the number one cause of hospital admission from horseback riding accidents.
 In a 2007 study by the Centers for Disease Control and Prevention, horseback riding accidents comprised nearly 12 percent of all traumatic brain injuries in recreational sports from 2001 to 2005, many of which resulted in subdural hematomas and brain hemorrhages.